codemachin/Product-management/README.md

 ## Project Description
 ```
 Product management is an essential feature of any ecommerce platform, and dedicated management systems that
-are robust and fast required for managing products exeeding million in numbers.
+are robust and fast are required for managing products exceeding million in numbers.
 The Aim of the project is to
-create a product management syatem that takes a zip as input and automatically maps the images with the mapping
+create a product management system that takes a zip as input and automatically maps the images with the mapping
 file and store items into the database.
-It also allows the user to edit the product details and images at any
+It also allows the user to edit the product details and images at any of
-amount of time.
+time.
 ```

 ### Installing